Or Call us now at 619-866-4461 (US), to discuss your project's needs with an Expert

 Tday, you can do lots of things using a 3D printer and you can print whatever comes to your mind, including jewelry, food, medical supplies, prosthetics and bones, braces, musical instruments, fabrics and footwear, spare parts, weapons, furniture, and most importantly, you can 3D print larger structures such as apartments and bridges.

 Similar to 3D printing, rapid prototyping allows you to create basically anything.
-Already used for testing and even producing building elements and equipment, rapid prototyping is changing the way we build objects.
+Already used for testing and even producing construction elements and equipment, rapid prototyping is changing the way we build objects.

-Mass production of building elements created using a 3D printer, as well as the production of the other components, will change the entire industry.
+Mass production of construction elements created using a 3D printer, as well as the production of the other components, will change the entire industry.

-Unlike traditional materials and building works, building 3D-printed houses by assembling small parts at the building site will reduce the costs and the time necessary for the entire process – the total costs of these affordable houses are about $7,000, and the work at the building site can be finished in only two weeks.
+Unlike traditional materials and construction works, building 3D-printed houses by assembling small parts at the construction site will reduce the costs and the time necessary for the entire process – the total costs of these affordable houses are about $7,000, and the work at the construction site can be finished in only two weeks.

 World's First 3D Printed Steel Bridge